the-real-ethan/the-real-ethan/README.md

 - Emphasized the importance of sample size and random chance in interpreting sports data

 🔗 [View Full Notebook](./Does_the_Hot-Hand_Exist.ipynb)

----

-## 🖼️ Coming Soon: Image Classifier
-**Tags**: `deep-learning`, `cnn`, `computer-vision`, `image-classification`

-### 🔧 In Progress
-I'm currently building an image classification model using Convolutional Neural Networks (CNNs) to recognize and label objects across a custom dataset.
-This project will demonstrate my skills in:
-- Image preprocessing and augmentation
-- Building CNN architectures in TensorFlow/PyTorch
-- Evaluating accuracy, precision, and class balance in multi-class setups

----

 ## 📌 More Info
 Feel free to explore each project notebook.
 If you'd like to collaborate or have questions, reach out!